Silvador386/FAV-PDetection/README.md

 # FAV - Pedestrian detection project
 * This project aims for better object detection of pedestrians from elevated camara views of public transport stations.
 * Python version: 3.9.8
+* It is required to clone [MMDetection](https://github.com/open-mmlab/mmdetection) repository into the project directory to function properly.
 # TODO
 1. ~~Search for appropriate datasets.~~
 2. Build train and test pipeline to retrain an existing R-CNN model (MMDetection: https://github.com/open-mmlab/mmdetection).